pendle-finance/documentation/docs/PendlePro/Guides/Mint.md

 1. Go to [Markets](https://app.pendle.finance/pro/markets/)
 2. Select your desired asset and maturity
 3. Choose your input asset
-4. Enter the transaction volume
+4. Enter the transaction amount
 5. Approve the transaction and Mint!